 One of the myths about hearing loss is that it can be remedied by increasing the volume of sounds.
-The truth is many people with hearing loss can’t make out specific frequencies, and that makes speech sound garbled.
+The truth is many people with hearing loss can hear a pin drop, but cannot make out specific frequencies, and that makes speech sound garbled.
 Given that 48 million Americans experience some level of hearing loss, it is important to understand how it affects them.

 Types of hearing loss

 - Conductive hearing loss is caused by a mechanical problem in the ear.
 It could be a congenital structural issue, or due to an ear infection or excessive wax buildup.
 In many cases, hearing specialists can treat the underlying condition to improve your hearing, and if necessary, recommend hearing aids to make up for any remaining hearing loss.

 - Sensorineural hearing loss is more common and caused by problems with the tiny hairs, or cilia, in the inner ear.
 These hairs move when they sense sound and release chemical messages to the auditory nerve, which passes them to the brain for interpretation.
 When these tiny hairs in your inner ear are damaged or die, they do not regenerate.
 This is why sensorineural hearing loss is often caused by the natural process of aging.
 Things like exposure to loud noise, certain medications and illnesses can also lead to sensorineural hearing loss.